-The REPC_B model is attached to a generator in some software (PSLF, TSAT[TM], PowerWorld) and to a bus in others (PSS[®]E).
+REPC_B model is attached to a generator in some software (PSLF, TSATTM, PowerWorld) and to a bus in others (PSS[®]E).
 In the case of it being attached to a generator, that generator must be online in the power flow model; otherwise the REPC_B model is turned off and not used.
 There is no good solution for this yet.
-The planners performing studies need to either keep the generator online, even at 0 MW output, or modify the dynamic model to invoke the REPC_B from a different online generator.
-A dummy generator that has 0 MW and MVAR capability and is always on may be added in each plant to attach the REPC_B model.
+The planners performing studies need to either keep the generator online even at zero MW output or modify the dynamic model to invoke the REPC_B from a different online generator.
+A dummy generator with zero MW and MVAR capability and always on may be added in each plant to attach the REPC_B model.
 Another key point about REPC_B invocation is that it should always include the monitored branch.
-Although REPC_B could still run without a monitored branch, it is incorrect, especially for hybrid plants that have plant-level output limits and provide the frequency response.
+Although REPC_B could still run without a monitored branch, it is inaccurate and incorrect, especially for hybrid plants that have plant level output limits and provide the frequency response.